luizhlelis/kcd-sao-paulo-2024/doc/concepts.md

    subscribing to library-specific callbacks, or translating existing telemetry into the OpenTelemetry model.
 A library that enables OpenTelemetry observability for another library is called an Instrumentation Library.
+4. Baggages: Baggage is a set of key-value pairs that are propagated across process boundaries.
+   Baggage is similar to distributed tracing context propagation (for example, traceparent and tracestate headers in W3C Trace Context) but it is intended for data that affects the operation of the application, rather than the operation of the distributed tracing system.

 # OTEL Collector Core VS OTEL Collector Contrib